pulzze/autoflow-documentation/docs/ids/action-datetime-current-unix-time/tooltip.md

-Returns the current unix time in UTC.
+Provides the current unix time in UTC